Coverage Explanation

 Timely Follow-Up Care

 If the medical staff at the hospital emergency department determines that the condition is not an emergency, the member is responsible for arranging follow-up care with the PCP.
 Members are ordinarily given written instructions in the emergency department that state whether follow-up care is needed and, if so, how soon they need to be seen by their PCP.
 A sample instruction letter, Medi-Cal Member Instructions for Post-Emergency Care (PDF), is available for use.
 Emergency departments should also contact the member's PCP to arrange for follow-up care; particularly in circumstances where there are active or ongoing care needs or care coordination issues.
-PCPs must provide timely follow-up care to members when emergency care is deemed not necessary in an emergency department after an a Medical Screening Examination (MSE) or if follow-up care is indicated after treatment in the emergency department.
+PCPs must provide timely follow-up care to members when emergency care is deemed not necessary in an emergency department after a Medical Screening Examination (MSE) or if follow-up care is indicated after treatment in the emergency department.
 PCPs should see members within the time frame suggested by the hospital emergency department instructions.

 After-Care Instructions